 In other words, people like WaPo’s brilliant Princeton graduate see a fabled KKK hat behind every shadow, but in reality, the IRS audits wealthy people the most, and people who use the tax code for welfare redistribution as a very distant second.
 Black people happen to use welfare much more than white people proportionally to their share of the US population.
 A higher auditing rate should be expected.

 CLAIM: Poor households miss out on deductions and credits

 REPUDIATION: A much worse fact is that crimes go unsolved.
-We can set out a bounty of goodies for all to enjoy, and it is not a tragedy if a small fraction lack the motivation or desire to partake.
+We can set out a bounty of goodies for all to enjoy, and it is not a tragedy if a small fraction lack the motivation to partake.
 It’s a great thing that tax software companies offer free tax returns for poor people to access those credits and deductions.
 It is even more encouraging that they find value in buying cheap services to advise them further.
 The government will not more effectively help poor households reduce their tax burden – it is the definition of conflict of interest.